 - 1. Time-varying data

 - 2. Validation envelopes and thresholds

 - 3. Individual data points

 - 4. Text

-- 1. Time-varying data color codes: - Blue = Subject Vehicle data - Magenta = Principal Other Vehicle data - Brown = Relative data between SV and POV (i.e., TTC, lateral offset and headway distance) - 2.
-Validation envelope and threshold color codes: - Green envelope = time varying data must be within the envelope at all times in order to be valid - Yellow envelope = time varying data must be within limits at left and/or right ends - Black threshold (Solid) = time varying data must cross this threshold in the time period shown in order to be valid - Black threshold (Dashed) = for reference only this can include warning level thresholds, TTC thresholds, and acceleration thresholds. - Red threshold (Solid) = for reference only indicates the activation of last minute braking by the brake robot.
+- 1. Time-varying data color codes:

+- Blue = Subject Vehicle data

+- Magenta = Principal Other Vehicle data

+- Brown = Relative data between SV and POV (i.e., TTC, lateral offset and headway distance)

+- 2. Validation envelope and threshold color codes: - Green envelope = time varying data must be within the envelope at all times in order to be valid - Yellow envelope = time varying data must be within limits at left and/or right ends - Blue envelope = visualized target range for the time varying data averaged over a period equal to the length of the envelope - Black threshold (Solid) = time varying data must cross this threshold in the time period shown in order to be valid - Black threshold (Dashed) = for reference only this can include warning level thresholds, TTC thresholds, and acceleration thresholds. - Red threshold (Solid) = for reference only indicates the activation of last-minute braking by the brake robot.
 Data after the solid red line is not used to determine test validity. - 3.
 Individual data point color codes: - Green circle = passing or valid value at a given moment in time - Red asterisk = failing or invalid value at a given moment in time - 4.
 Text color codes: - Green = passing or valid value - Red = failing or invalid value